mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-predictive-models.md

     * What design choices are dictated by your boss vs. what design choices do you make?
     * To what extent are you (personally) ethically responsible for the impact of your company’s design decisions?
 2. How much due diligence checking for harm should you do?
-    * How can you resolve a conflict of interests?
+    * How can you resolve conflicts of interest?
-    * What are your obligations in situations where your assigned task works against public interest?
+    * What are your obligations in situations where your assigned task works against the public interest?
-    * What do you do if the interest of your users conflicts with public interest?
+    * What do you do if the interest of your users conflicts with the public interest?

 **Part C: Inclusion, Diversity, and Participation.**